- Was there a point in the book when you knew you had to keep reading? What was it?

 - Who was your favorite character?

-- Do you feel as if your views on anything have changed since you read The Charity?
+- Do you feel as if your views on the struggle for Northern Ireland's independence or reunification have changed since you read the book?

-- Was there a theme you felt that I, as the author, emphasized through The Charity?What do you think I was trying to say?
+- Was there a theme you felt that I, as the author, emphasized through the story?What do you think I was trying to say?

-- What characters changed throughout the book?
-Who changed the most?
-Was it the character that changed or your perspective on that character which changed?
+- Was it the character who changed or your perspective on that character which changed?
 What were the reasons for that change and was that effective for you as a reader?